 I’ve mentioned that when Monster Hunter: World was released on consoles, I got unreasonably hyped about it.
 Why unreasonably?
 Because I played the previous iteration on 3DS and HATED it.
 Oh my god, it was so terrible.
 I hated everything about it, but not because of the game itself.
 I hated it because I don’t do hand-held consoles, or consoles in general, really (PS4 and Bloodborne excluded), and so many of the mechanics of the game were stupid as shit.
 I’m sorry.
 Even MH fans have to admit that the egg quests were pure horseshit.
-Funny side note: I chuckle that MH is my initials as well as Monster Hunter.
+Funny side note: I chuckle that MH are my initials as well as Monster Hunter.
 Anyway.
 For whatever reason, when MHW came out on console, I was immediately intrigued.
 I watched all the videos of gameplay I could, and I was captivated.

 Then, time went by, and the luster wore off because one, I wasn’t buying it for console no way no how, and the PC version wasn’t coming out in the foreseeable future.
 Two, I hated the way the monster limped, drooled, and twitched as they were about to die.
 It really bothered me, and I didn’t think I could do that to a poor creature who wasn’t attacking me.
 See, that’s the thing in Monster Hunter.
 Much of the time, the monsters are just going about their business, not paying attention to you at all.
 Mind you, I’m still in Low Rank, so it might be different once I progress further, but I’m getting ahead of myself.
 They weren’t doing any harm to the hunter, and really, you’re the aggressor.
 It’s a colonizing mentality that doesn’t sit well with me.